 All projects in the ADA Transition Plan for FY2010-11 were completed except for one.
 The area that was not addressed was a non-compliant curb ramp on the north side of Collins Ave. right at Serramonte Blvd.
 This are needed further evaluation and will be addressed in Fiscal Year 2012-13.

-For a complete list of the Physical Barrier’s that were removed in Fiscal Year 2010-11 please click here.
-The Physical Barrier’s Removed document details the accessibility issue, action taken, and the estimated and actual cost of removing the barrier.
+Check the Physical Barrier’s Removed document that details the accessibility issue, action taken, and the estimated and actual cost of removing the barrier.